pirafrank/fpiracom/_drafts/automating-homebrew-tap-from-github-releases.md

 ![Automating a Homebrew tap from GitHub Releases]({{ site.baseurl }}/static/postimages/3018/homebrew-tap-github-releases.svg)

 When publishing CLI tools, building the binary is usually the easy part.
 The harder part starts after the release is already out.
 Users want to install software with the package manager they already trust, not with a shell snippet they pasted from a README six months ago and forgot about.

-Once you support more than one platform, manual packaging work starts repeating in a very boring way:
+Once you support more than one platform, manual packaging work starts repeating in a very predictable way:

 - Homebrew needs a formula
 - Arch users expect a `PKGBUILD`
 - Debian and Ubuntu users want an APT repository
 - Fedora, RHEL, CentOS, and Amazon Linux users want a YUM or DNF repository
 - Alpine users expect APK packages

+I ran into this when I wanted to distribute [poof](https://poof.fpira.com) through the package managers users already have.
+When you try to solve a problem, you should not create a new one.

+## What I did

+After looking at the distributions and package managers I wanted to support, I decided that, besides version managers like [asdf](https://asdf-vm.com/), `poof` should be a first-class citizen on macOS and on as many Linux distributions as possible.
+The goal was to meet users where they already are, with tools they know and use.

 I split that problem into three repositories: